KYKLetter

 After dinner, we headed out to the west beach at 8pm to witness sea turtles laying their eggs.

-We turned off our flashlights for about an hour and walked along the coast using a red light, which is gentle on sea turtles.
-Unfortunately, we weren't able to witness the egg-laying...
+We turned off our flashlights for about an hour and strolled along the coast using only red lights that are gentle on sea turtles.
+Unfortunately, we didn't witness any egg-laying...

-However, we were able to see coconut crabs and other marine life that can't be seen during the day, and it was a very fulfilling time.
-All the creatures we encountered on Kuroshima were large, and we really got to experience the great outdoors.
+however, we were able to observe coconut crabs and other marine creatures that we wouldn't normally see during the day, making for a very fulfilling experience.
+All the creatures we encountered on Kuroshima were large in size, giving us a real sense of being in the heart of nature.

 Sea turtle release